“Deathly Hallows – Part 1” Blu-ray Combo Pack Review

 Harry Potter and the Deathly Hallows – Part 1 is not a hard sell for Potter fans.
 It’s a fan’s duty to pick up each one of the DVDs in the franchise as soon as it’s released.
 We all know that the films have fantastic replay value, and we all look forward to having a complete set of eight films by the end of this year.

-Our only other issue with the Combo Pack was that it did not include the trailers or TV spots for the film.
-These have been included in past sets, and for us it’s fun to watch them to recall the excitement prior to the film’s release in theaters.
+Our only other issue with the Combo Pack was that it did not include the TV spots or trailers for the film.
+These have been included in past sets, and for us, it’s fun to watch them recall the excitement prior to the film’s release in theaters.

 Overall, the Harry Potter and the Deathly Hallows – Part 1 Blu-ray Combo Pack will be a great addition to your collection.
-One important note: If you do not have a Blu-ray player we’d highly recommend getting the Single Disc DVD version because the special features in the Combo Pack do not work without a Blu-ray player.
+One important note: If you do not have a Blu-ray player, we’d highly recommend getting the single-disc DVD version because the special features in the Combo Pack do not work without a Blu-ray player.
 This will definitely come as a disappointment to some.
-If you can afford it, we do recommend getting a Blu-ray player (as it is the future for movie watching at home) and getting the Combo Pack.
+If you can afford it, we recommend getting a Blu-ray player and the Combo Pack.